 , suggest you keep your battery consistently charged between 40 and 80%

 .
 Small, more frequent charges will maximise the number of cycles

 on your battery than a full 0 to 100% charge.

 That means, yes, you probably don't want to leave your phone plugged in every single night.
 Instead, you can try juicing it up in the hour or two when you're winding down before bed.

 all the time is helpful for keeping your battery in the green zone (that preferred 40 to 80% range) and out of the dreaded red.

 And with hot weather on the horizon, Apple recommends

 avoiding leaving your devices in high temperatures (over 95 degrees) since that can damage your battery.

 You can also follow the tips here

-to help maximize your phone's battery life each day.
-These include things such as dimming your screen, switching off location services, and, on iPhones, switching on Low Power Mode
+to help maximise your phone's battery life each day.
+These include things such as dimming your screen, switching off location services, and, on iPhones, switching on Low Power Mode.